 A. The Inspector General Act authorizes OIG to “have access to all records, communications (e.g., e-mail, voicemail, instant messaging), reports, audits, reviews, documents, papers, recommendations and other material available to the Department that relate to Department programs and operations.”
 OIG is authorized to access electronic records and data systems such as computers.

 Having the right OIG investigations attorney on your side can potentially reduce the exposure of privileged documents.
 For example, if you don’t know your rights or constitutional or statutory protections, a court may deem those protests waived.
 If you are called for an interview or testify you should not attempt to give vague answers or mislead the investigators.
 Those actions can lead to further criminal or civil liability.

-Q: What rights does an employee or person testifying have during an OIG investigation?
+Q: What rights do an employee or person testifying have during an OIG investigation?

 A: Individuals, government employees, contractor employees or even business entities have the right to assert their Fifth Amendment right to avoid self-incrimination.

-Q. Can OIG investigations lead to both a criminal and civil case?
+Q. Can OIG investigations lead to both criminal and civil case?